1991 Formula One World Championship: Race 15: Japan

 At the challenging Suzuka circuit in Japan, the McLarens took 1–2 in qualifying with Berger ahead of Senna, Mansell, Prost, Patrese and Alesi.
 At the start, Berger got away well and Senna blocked Mansell while behind them Patrese got by Prost.
 Alesi did not last long, his engine failing even before finishing the lap.
 The order was: Berger, Senna, Mansell, Patrese, Prost and Martini.

 Senna let Berger pull away and then held up Mansell, who had to win to keep his World Championship hopes alive.
 Mansell was frustrated at seeing Berger pull away and hounded Senna in the hope that Senna would make a mistake.
 However, it was Mansell who made a mistake first, spinning off in a cloud of smoke at the start of lap 10 as he was having brake problems.
 He was out and Senna was World Champion for the third time.

 The McLaren team told Berger to let Senna through and thus protect him with the promise that Senna will let him back ahead on the last lap if they stay 1–2.
 There were no changes after the stops and the order stayed as: Senna, Berger, Patrese, Prost, Martini and Schumacher.
 At the front, Senna and Berger traded fastest laps.
 On lap 29, well behind Schumacher passed Martini for fifth.
 Nakajima in the second Tyrrell spun off at the S Curves and hit the tyre barrier in the gravel trap by lap 31 (Nakajima was unhurt).
 However, Schumacher's engine failed on lap 35, giving the place back to Martini.
 Martini only held it for five more laps before his clutch failed, forcing him to retire.

 Nothing then changed afterwards, and Senna kept McLaren's agreement with Berger, by letting Berger through to win on the last lap.
-Berger won ahead of the new world champion Senna, Patrese, Prost, Martin Brundle and Modena.
+Berger won ahead of the successfully defending world champion Senna, Patrese, Prost, Martin Brundle and Modena.
 The McLaren Honda 1–2 also meant that they were now 11 points ahead of Williams Renault and had a grip on the Constructors' Championship.